 sometimes used to determine the source.
 In the world of the Web this question

 needs a bit of tweaking.
 The clerk's copy of a deed entered into a courthouse

 record book, a photocopied, photographed, microfilmed, or scanned copy of

 Unless a copy loses significant information, it is considered an original.

-monitor unless we print it—yet, that is a source of information.
-If we can
+computer monitor unless we print it—yet, that is a source of

-be correct and it is rarely given to a person studying the past in first-person
+not be correct and it is rarely given to a person studying the past in

-form.
-The date on the tombstone was carved by a stone mason who may
+first-person form.
+The date on the tombstone was carved by a stone

 EVIDENCE provides grounds for belief that proves or disproves a conclusion.
 The professional genealogist must take widely scattered sources providing information, which, in turn, provides evidence.
 There are inherent biases in sources such as oral traditions or family records.
 We use the federal and state statutes to interpret the contents of legal documents.usions.

 The weight that is placed on any individual piece of evidence is